 If you own a mobile phone (and let's face it, most of us do) then the chances are pretty good that it's not locked to a specific mobile carrier.
-There was a time when locking phones to a carrier was commonplace, but these days for all phones sold on contract, they're provided unlocked.
+There was a time when locking phones to a carrier was commonplace, but these days all phones sold on contract are provided unlocked.
 You've already signed up to pay for a two year contract, so if you chose to go to another carrier with the handset, you're on the hook for costs anyway.

-The exception to this rule is if you've purchased a phone for prepaid use, and especially if you purchased it directly from your carrier.
+The exception to this rule is if you've purchased a phone for use on a prepaid plan, and especially if you purchased it directly from your carrier.
 In that case, a proportion of its purchase price is generally absorbed by your carrier, on the assumption that it will make up for it in prepaid fees.
-In that case, the phone is locked down, and if you throw in a competitor telco SIM into it, it will refuse to function properly.
+In that case, the phone is locked to the carrier's network, and if you throw in a competitor's SIM into it, it will refuse to function properly.

-That's when you need to unlock it for use on all networks, which thankfully isn't too tricky an issue.
+That's when you need to unlock it for use on all networks, which thankfully isn't too tricky.
 Here's what you need to do to get a phone locked to the Telstra mobile network unlocked:

 How to unlock a Telstra prepaid phone in 4 easy steps

-- Find your IMEI: The International Mobile Station Equipment Identity (IMEI) is your phone's absolutely unique identifier, and you need it to identify your particular phone to Telstra.
+- Find your IMEI: The International Mobile Station Equipment Identity (IMEI) is your phone's unique identifier, and you need it for Telstra to identify your phone.
 The easiest way to find it is to dial *#06# (Asterix - Hash - Zero - Six - Hash) from your phone.
-You should see a 17 digit code displayed.
-Write it down.
+You should see a 17 digit code displayed - write it down.

 - Pay the unlocking fee: Telstra's charging scheme for unlocking prepaid phones varies a little depending on how long you've been using the phone on its network.
 If you've been using the phone for more than 2 years there's no unlocking fee.
 For phones in use on Telstra's network for between 6 months and 2 years there's a $25 unlocking fee, and if it's been in use for 6 months, or you've never activated it on the Telstra network, an $80 fee is charged.
 This can be paid for by credit card or from your main prepaid credit balance, but not your bonus credit.

-- Wait up to 72 hours: It can take a little time for Telstra to send the unlocking instructions for your handset.
+- Wait: It can take a little time for Telstra to send the unlocking instructions for your handset.
 Once that's sent through and applied, you should be good to switch to another carrier network at will.